angelatolwani/my-phase-2-project/README.md

     5. Schedule
     6. Revenue
 2. The app uses React components to streamline functionality and enable reusability.
-    i.
-NavBar
+    1. NavBar
-    ii.
-Client Table
+    2. Client Table
-    iii.
-New Client Form
+    3. New Client Form
-    iv.
-Calendar
+    4. Calendar
-    v.
-Revenue Chart
+    5. Revenue Chart
 3. Json-server was used to create a RESTful API to access and store patient information.
-    i.
-When submitting a new client form, useState was used to handle form submission and POST to json. ii.
-GET requests used to display client database. iii. useParams used to display detailed client profile information with GET request.
+    1. When submitting a new client form, useState was used to handle form submission and POST to json.
+    2. GET requests used to display client database.
+    3. useParams used to display detailed client profile information with GET request.

 ## Future Directions
 1. Build out calendar and revenue pages.